Ivan-Ayub97/NextMask-FFmpeg/README.md

 Thanks to the developers of [PyQt5](https://pypi.org/project/PyQt5/) for enabling a feature-rich graphical interface.

+In addition, the following Python libraries are used in this project:

+- **os**: Standard library for interacting with the operating system.
+- **sys**: Provides access to system-specific parameters and functions.
+- **subprocess**: For running system commands from within the Python program.
+- **base64**: Handles encoding and decoding of data in base64 format.
+- **tempfile**: Used to create temporary files.
+- **PyQt5.QtCore**: Provides core functionality like threading and signals.
+- **PyQt5.QtGui**: Handles graphical elements, including icons.
+- **PyQt5.QtWidgets**: Used for building the GUI, including buttons, labels, and dialogs.

 ### Contributions
 We welcome contributions!
 To contribute:
 1. Fork the repository.